otsaloma/helsinki-transit-live/README.md

 For testing purposes you can just run `/usr/lib/qt5/bin/qmlscene qml/helsinki-transit-live.qml`.
-For installation, you probably want an RPM-package; for instructions on building that, see relevant parts from the file RELEASING.
+For installation, you probably want an RPM-package; for instructions on building that, see relevant parts from the file RELEASING.md.